OfirBalassiano/WriteUps/Write4 - ROP Emporium.md

 Interesting, we got a gadget that places the value of ebp inside the address of edi!
 Great!
 We can now write things to addresses in memory!

-Now, the next thing we need to do (in order to use this gadget) is find another gadget that will allow us to transfer our data (`"flag.txt"`) and the address to which we want to register (`0x0804a018`) from the stack to the `ebp` and `edi` registers respectively.
+Now, the next thing we need to do (in order to use this gadget) is to find another gadget that will allow us to transfer our data (`"flag.txt"`) and the address to which we want to register (`0x0804a018`) from the stack to the `ebp` and `edi` registers respectively.

 How do we transfer information from the stack to the registers?
 Using `pop` instructions.